microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

 There are three tiers available in the vCore model for Azure SQL Database:
 * **[General purpose](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tier-general-purpose)**: Most business workloads.
 Offers budget-oriented, balanced, and scalable compute and storage options.
 * **[Business critical](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tier-business-critical)**: Business applications with high I/O requirements.
 Offers highest resilience to failures by using several isolated replicas.
-* **[Hyperscale](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tier-hyperscale)**: Most business workloads with highly scalable storage and read-scale requirements. *Currently only available in single databases, not managed instances*.
+* **[Hyperscale](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tier-hyperscale)**: Most business workloads with highly scalable storage and read-scale requirements. *Currently only available for single databases, not managed instances*.

 A member of the Product Group recently released a [blog](https://azure.microsoft.com/en-gb/blog/understanding-and-leveraging-azure-sql-database-sla/) and [video](https://www.youtube.com/watch?v=l7FUNJd5TSE) explaining the SLA (service level agreements that set an expectation for uptime and performance).
-This resource will help you make informed decision about which tier to move to.
+This resource will help you make an informed decision about which tier to move to.

 For a deeper explanation between the three tiers (including scenarios), you can also refer to the [service-tier characteristics](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers-vcore#service-tier-characteristics) in the documentation.